-AEdnafossen (Ædnafossen [maybe pronounced “ED-nuh-foss-un” and alternatively spelled Ednafossen]) was probably the most scenic of the many waterfalls we noticed while driving alongside Sørfjorden (the South Fjord).
+AEdnafossen (Ædnafossen [maybe pronounced “AD-nuh-foss-un” and alternatively spelled Ednafossen]) was probably the most scenic of the many waterfalls we noticed while driving alongside Sørfjorden (one of the arms of Hardangerfjorden).

 What made this waterfall so memorable to Julie and I was its unusual shape and giant size.